-- 1. Use of direct marketing and customer direct contact to build customer base in transportation industry. - 2.
-Use of Seahorse's website as the platform to communicate with the customers and booking. - 3.
+- customer base in transportation industry. - 2.
+Use of Seahorse's website as the platform to communicate with the customers and booking. - Focusing on knowledge and understanding in ROPAX services 3.
 Use LINE Official Account @theseahorseferry of The Seahorse Ferry Co., Ltd. to build a customer base of follower, communicate and transmit sales and marketing activities or special promotions to customers via line. - 4.
-Use of frontend employees to advertise and provide informaiton to customers.
+Use of frontend employees to advertise and provide infor maiton to customers.